kundurz/writeups/README.md

 * `file`
 * `objdump`

-Specific tools are noted within individual writeups where relevant
+Specific tools are noted within individual writeups where relevant.

+*This repository is updated incrementally as part of ongoing learning.*